 Phones vs. Tablets

 An important choice early on is whether to choose a phone or a tablet.
-Phones have the advantage of also having cellular data connectivity, which most tablets don't support.
+Phones have the advantage of also having cellular data connectivity, which a lot of tablets don't support.
 This allows synchronizing data while cell phone service is available and not depending on WiFi networks.
 Cell phone service is not an option in many remote field settings, of course, though this may be attractive when working in urban locations or areas with high cell phone service coverage.

 In general, try to achieve a good balance between acceptable pricing and choosing devices that can be re-used in the field for multiple deployments.
 The same reasoning as for choosing other IT equipment should apply.